loltochess/algorithm_study_BOJ/README.md

-HI this is algorithm study in BOJ:)
+HI this is algorithm study in BOJ,this_is_coding_test by dongbinna:)